OpenCRM β€” Insights Post Header (preview)

 Overcomplicating the Setup

-What started as “let’s capture absolutely everything” turns into:
+What started as “let’s capture absolutely everything” turns into data nobody fills in, processes nobody follows, and reports nobody trusts.

 Fix